Jobs in Italy With Work VISA 2024 – Apply Now

 • Secure a Job Offer from Italy: The initial and most critical stage is to obtain a job offer from an Italian employer.
 This is essential for the application of both the Italian work permit and the work visa.

-• Submit an application for a work permit.
+• Apply for a work permit.
 This permit, which is referred to as “Nulla Osta al lavoro,” must be submitted by your employer on your behalf.

 • Apply for a work visa at the Italian Embassy.
 Once you have received a job offer and the work permit has been approved, you may submit an application for an Italy Work Visa at the Italian representation in your country of origin.

 • Enter Italy and Apply for a Residence Permit: Enter Italy and submit an application for a residence permit.
-Upon arrival in Italy, it is necessary to submit an application for a residence permit in order to legally remain and work in the country.
+Upon arrival in Italy, it is necessary to apply for a residence permit to legally remain and work in the country.

 List of Must-Have Documents for Application: